-Summer Camps for Teenagers
+Summer Camps for Teens

 Summer camps aren’t just for the younger members of the family.
 There are several summer camps for teens that offer a range of programs that teens will enjoy.
-Whether they prefer to spend summer inside or outdoors (or both), you’ll find a camp that will make everyone happy.
+Whether they prefer to spend summer inside or outdoors (or both), we think you’ll find a camp that will make everyone happy.

 UCLA Sports Camps